 - Red and Black and Evil All Over: Official art has him dressed in a gray robe with dark red X-like symbols on it.

 - Squishy Wizard: At least in comparison to previous Godmodders.
 The Acolyte only has 100 HP, the same as the Godmodder in the first game.
+In addition, whenever he shows up, he generally takes damage at a much faster rate compared to the other Godmodders.

 - Zerg Rush: His primary tactic, which involves sending hordes of Mooks at his opponents.